Polyphonic effects

 The Surge effects are definitely polyphonic, but you have to right click and enable it in the menu.
 Airwindows is also poly, and has some great reverbs.

 I don’t think there’s much benefit using polyphony for mix bus effects, but I use poly effects a lot in a different way.
 I take a mono signal (usually live guitar) and duplicate it onto 16 channels with a mult.
 Then I send the effect poly modulation, so that each channel is getting a different LFO for example.
 You can think of it like 16 delay pedals in parallel, where each one is the same pedal but has someone twiddling all the knobs in a different way on every one.
 This works really well with modulation effects and filters too, I think it sounds epic.
 Not sure anyone agrees with me though!
-Some good modules to try this on are:
+Some good modules to try this with are:

 3 Likes